Operators

 You can create a new type of Intermediate Good by typing its name and clicking Create

-Please note: If you create a new type of Intermediate Good, you must manually input the calculation factors, including the emission factor and conversion factor.
+Note: If you create a new type of intermediate good, you must manually input the calculation factors, including the emission factor and, where available, the conversion factor.

 Document image